Sitefinity/sitefinity-adminapp-decoupled-extensions/README.md

 }
 ```

-For more information please refer to the API documentation of `@progress/sitefinity-adminapp-extensions-sdk` [here](./api-docs/index.html).
+For more information, please refer to the API documentation of `@progress/sitefinity-adminapp-extensions-sdk` [here](./api-docs/index.html).